 Remember, the competition for each place at Oxford is intense.
 Even excellent results may not guarantee the place.
 The university does not participate in UCAS clearing, extra or adjustment.

-Apply to study an undergraduate course at the University of Oxford
+Study an undergraduate course at the University of Oxford

 For detailed information about studying at the University of Oxford, arrange a free consultation at SI-UK today.
 Applying to the University of Oxford can be an extremely competitive process.
 SI-UK Oxbridge Service will maximise your chances of making a successful application to one of the leading universities in the world.